gbigwood/PicoCYOA/README.md

 2. Explore the story and get a feel for the features
 2. Make a copy of [Simplest Story](SimplestStory.html) within the repo, and rename to your story of choice
 2. Open your new file in your browser
 2. Start Editing your new file using your favourite editor.
-Use [Full Story](FullStory.html) as a feature reference
+Use [Full Story](FullStory.html) as a reference to discover how to use features
+3. Use the documentation below for detailed explanation of features

 ## Documentation